MSc Pain Management (Online Delivery)

 On completion you will be able to analyse and interpret research in pain management; compare and contrast the different research methods in healthcare with an emphasis on pain management

-Module 2 - Professional Project: Pain Management or Independent Prescribing Module Professional Project
+Module Two - Professional Project: Pain Management

 You will develop an ability to critically evaluate areas of professional practice; critically appraise specific areas of clinical, research and organisational practice; develop skills in independent research and study and skills relevant to scientific publications.